sheltermanager/asm3/src/static/pages/manual/_sources/gettingstarted.txt

 instead.
 Hold down shift while clicking to sort on multiple columns at the same time.

-A system setting allows the table headers to float at the top when you scroll the screen if desired.
+A system setting :menuselection:`Settings --> Options --> Display --> Keep
+table headers visible when scrolling` allows the table headers to float at the top when you scroll the screen if desired.

 In addition, if you need to select any items in a table, tickboxes will appear down the left hand side.
 Any actions you can take on selected items in a table will be via buttons above the table.

+The keyboard shortcut :kbd:`CTRL + A` can be used to select all items in the currently visible table.

 Initial Setup
 -------------